 InterContinental London Park Lane features at the top of our best club lounges in London.
 This elegant luxury hotel sits right in the heart of London.
 It offers rooms of varying sizes with incredible views across Regents and Green Park as well as the Hyde Park Corner roundabout.
 It also has a great gym, Elemis Spa, two excellent restaurants, and an unbeatable location.

 There is a hint of the oriental in the newly refurbished rooms with pretty blossom designs on the headboards, loads of mirrors, and light, warm marble bathrooms.
-Club Lounge access is free here if you book via our luxury travel concierge along with benefits including room upgrade on arrival, subject to availability, early check-in/late check-out subject to availability, and complimentary Wi-Fi.
+Club Lounge access is free here if you book via our luxury travel concierge along with benefits including room upgrade on arrival, early check-in / late check-out (all subject to availability), and complimentary Wi-Fi.

 The view in this club lounge is an absolute winner.
 It is simply the best view from any Executive Lounge in London.
 The view looks south towards the Thames with Big Ben and the London Eye in the distance to your left, Hyde Park corner in the middle, and Knightsbridge to your right.
 On Guy Fawkes night and New Year’s Eve, you can enjoy the distant fireworks across the London skyline from this wonderful lounge.
 In the distance, you can also see the spires of Battersea Power station and Green Park with Buckingham Palace is hidden in the trees beyond.
 You are literally looking down on the Queen (assuming that she is in residence!).

 5. InterContinental Paris Le Grand

 InterContinental Paris Le Grand easily offers one of the best club lounges in Paris.
 The last time I was in the InterContinental Paris club lounge, we booked a wonderful rooftop room in the eaves of this historic hotel.
 The view was out over the rooftops of Paris, and it couldn’t have been more romantic.
 The InterContinental Le Grand is conveniently located in the Opera district, very close to the Place Concorde, Rue Faubourg Honore, Champs Elysees, etc. The hotel has been beautifully refurbished and remodeled and is one of Paris’s most beautiful and luxurious hotels.